Eristica Price Reaches $0.0017 on Top Exchanges (ERT)

-Eristica (CURRENCY:ERT) traded flat against the US dollar during the one day period ending at 21:00 PM Eastern on February 16th.
-One Eristica coin can currently be purchased for $0.0017 or 0.00000003 BTC on popular cryptocurrency exchanges.
-Eristica has a market capitalization of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last day.
-Over the last seven days, Eristica has traded flat against the US dollar.
+Eristica (CURRENCY:ERT) traded flat against the dollar during the 1 day period ending at 12:00 PM E.T. on February 23rd.
+Eristica has a market cap of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
+One Eristica coin can now be bought for about $0.0017 or 0.00000003 BTC on popular exchanges.
+During the last seven days, Eristica has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.